 - For renovations or capital improvements

-Please submit Direct Response Good Practice Grant proposals in the form of a Word or PDF document to Kelly Genners, VP of Programs and Initiatives, in person, via email or mailed directly to: Ottumwa Regional Legacy Foundation, 101 S. Market, Suite 201, Ottumwa, IA 52501.
+Please submit Direct Response Good Practice Grant proposals in the form of a Word or PDF document to Amy Nossaman, Grants Program Manager, in person, via email or mailed directly to: Legacy Foundation, 111 E. Main St, Ottumwa, IA 52501.
 Direct Response Good Practice Grants have no cycle deadline and requests are accepted throughout the year.
 Proposals should be no more than three pages total with the following information included:

 Cover Letter – Provide a brief letter that includes the organization’s name, address, and phone number where a contact person may be reached.
 Briefly state the purpose of the request and the amount of money being requested.
 The letter should be signed by the board chair and executive director of the applying organization (or authorized equivalent).